 - Set these aside and cool.
 Blend spices to a fine powder.

-- Meanwhile add oil to a pan and saute onions until golden.
+- Meanwhile add 1 tablespoon oil to a deep pan or pot & heat it.
+Add onions & fry/saute them until golden.

 - Add chopped ginger garlic and saute without burning until the raw smell goes off.
 Set these aside to cool.

-- Add this masala to the chicken and marinate.
-Set this aside for at least 45 mins to one hour.
+- Add this masala and turmeric to the chicken.
+Mix well to marinate.
+Set this aside for at least 15 mins to overnight (in the refrigerator).

 - Pour oil to the same pan and add tomatoes.
 Sprinkle salt and saute until the tomatoes turn soft.

-- Transfer marinated chicken and saute well for 3 to 5 mins on a medium heat.
+- Transfer marinated chicken and saute well for 3 to 5 mins on a medium heat, until the masala begin to smell good.

 - Mix well.
 Add coriander leaves.
-Regulate the flame to low flame and cook chicken until done.
+Regulate the flame to low flame and cook chicken until fully cooked, fork tender.
+As you cook, add more hot water if the curry turns too thick.
+If it is too runny, cook uncovered on a slightly higher heat.

-- Serve kolhapuri chicken with plain steamed rice or chapati, onions slices and lemon wedges.
+- Serve kolhapuri chicken with plain steamed rice, roti or chapati, kachumber, onions slices and lemon wedges.

 Video